 |Judith Wuest, PhD||University of New Brunswick, Canada|

-Please read the guidelines below then visit Qualitative Health Research’s submission site https://mc.manuscriptcentral.com/qhr to upload your manuscript.
-Please note that manuscripts not conforming to these guidelines may be returned.
-Remember you can log in to the submission site at any time to check on the progress of your paper through the peer review process.
+Qualitative Health Research (QHR) has specific guidelines!
+While Sage Publishing has general guidelines, all manuscripts submitted to QHR must follow our specific guidelines (found below).
+Once you have reviewed these guidelines, please visit QHR’s submission site to upload your manuscript.
+Please note that manuscripts not conforming to these guidelines will be returned and/or encounter delays in peer review.
+Remember you can log in to the submission site at any time to check on the progress of your manuscript throughout the peer review process.

 1.2 Article types